 The emissive layer of an OLED display is its most important layer, where the electric charge is combined with the organic materials and light is emitted.
-The emissive layer is comprised of an emitter and a host, and is the subject of intensive research and development efforts.
+The emissive layer is composed of an emitter and a host, and is the subject of intensive research and development efforts.

 TADF emitters set out to solve three main challenges with current generation OLED emitters: